inikep/lizard/doc/lz5_Block_format.md

 - if LIZARD_FLAG_XXX is set: 3 byte `Original_Stream_Length`, 3 byte `Compressed_Stream_Length`, followed by a given number of Huffman compressed bytes

-LZ5 block decompression
+Lizard block decompression
 -----------------------
 At the beginning we have 5 streams and their sizes.
 Decompressor should iterate through `Tokens_Stream`.
 Each token is 1-byte long and describes how to get data from other streams.
 If token points a stream that is already empty it means that data is corrupted.

-LZ5 token decompression
+Lizard token decompression
 -----------------------
 The token is a one byte.
 Token decribes:
 - how many literals should be copied from `Literals_Stream`
 - if offset should be read from `16-bit_Offsets_Stream` or `24-bit_Offsets_Stream`
 - how many bytes are part of a match and should be copied from a sliding window

-LZ5 uses 4 types of tokens:
+Lizard uses 4 types of tokens:
 - [0_MMMM_LLL] - 3-bit literal length (0-7+), use offset from `16-bit_Offsets_Stream`, 4-bit match length (4-15+)
 - [1_MMMM_LLL] - 3-bit literal length (0-7+), use last offset, 4-bit match length (0-15+)
 - token 31     - no literal length, use offset from `24-bit_Offsets_Stream`, match length (47+)
 - token 0-30   - no literal length, use offset from `24-bit_Offsets_Stream`, 31 match lengths (16-46)

-LZ5 uses different output codewords and is not compatible with LZ4.
+Lizard uses different output codewords and is not compatible with LZ4.
 LZ4 output codewords are 3 byte long (24-bit) and look as follows:
 - LLLL_MMMM OOOOOOOO OOOOOOOO - 16-bit offset, 4-bit match length, 4-bit literal length